LafMonGen/ChessNEAR/README.md

 Many thanks to https://github.com/niklasf/shakmaty as I use it on the backend for move checking and win conditions.

+Build of smartcontract is the same as in this tutorial https://docs.near.org/docs/develop/contracts/rust/intro

 Feel free to join https://t.me/chess_testnet_near